nonmodernist/holreg/content/author-profiles/gene-stratton-porter.md

 The Limberlost Swamp in eastern Indiana was both Stratton-Porter's home and her laboratory.
 This 13,000-acre wetland ecosystem provided the setting for her most famous novels and served as her primary site for nature photography and study.
 Her work documenting the flora and fauna of the Limberlost coincided with the rapid environmental destruction of the region due to oil drilling and agricultural development.

-> "I have lived my life in the outdoors.
+> I have lived my life in the outdoors.
 I have photographed, written about, and preserved what I could of its beauty and its inhabitants.
-Now I see it all disappearing, drained and destroyed for commercial gain."
+Now I see it all disappearing, drained and destroyed for commercial gain.

 This environmental crisis drove Stratton-Porter's increasingly urgent conservation activism.
 Through her novels, magazine essays, and public speaking, she advocated for wetland preservation and wildlife protection.
 Her 1924 essay "All Together, Heave" became a rallying cry for the women's club conservation movement of the early twentieth century.